 In recent years, regulators have been using increased scrutiny to hold companies accountable for not only their own activity, but those of their external partners and third parties as well.

-Here are the 4 parts of an effective partner management strategy.
+Here are the 4 parts of an effective partner management and compliance strategy.

 Programmatic Technology

-First, you need some sort of “programmatic technology”—such as an automated monitoring technology—to input all the rules, regulations, and brand guidelines that you need to monitor your partners for.
+First, you need some sort of “programmatic technology”—such as an automated monitoring technology—to input all the rules, regulations, and brand guidelines that you need to monitor for a compliant partnership.

 While you do spend time onboarding your partners and going over all of these expectations, there is still a risk of them not being met to their full extent—especially when there are changes or updates (like APRs, for example).